 Also of interest is that Joshua Tree has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Joshua Tree telecommute to their jobs.
 Overall, about 8.48% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Joshua Tree has relatively fewer families with younger children, and/or college students.
 Combined, this makes Joshua Tree a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The population of Joshua Tree overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Joshua Tree, 22.08% have at least a bachelor's degree.
+The education level of Joshua Tree citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.46% of adults 25 and older in Joshua Tree have a college degree.

 The most common language spoken in Joshua Tree is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German/Yiddish.